vaibhavkrishna12004/windows-rdp-misconfiguration-lab/README.md

 - Misconfigurations are often more dangerous than complex vulnerabilities
 - Weak credentials remain a major security risk
 - Proper enumeration is critical in penetration testing

+Conclusion

+This assessment demonstrated how exposed services such as SMB and RDP can be analyzed for potential vulnerabilities.

+While SMB enumeration did not reveal misconfigurations, weak credentials allowed successful access via RDP, highlighting the risk of poor authentication practices.

+This emphasizes the importance of strong password policies and restricted remote access.